asyncapi/modelina/docs/usage.md

 ## Generate Kotlin models

 Kotlin is one of the many output languages we support.
 Check out this [basic example for a live demonstration](../examples/generate-kotlin-models) as well as [how to generate enums](../examples/generate-kotlin-enums) and the following [Kotlin documentation for more advanced use-cases](./languages/Kotlin.md).

+## Generate C++ models

+Kotlin is one of the many output languages we support.
+Check out this [basic example for a live demonstration](../examples/generate-cplusplus-models) and the following [C++ documentation for more advanced use-cases](./languages/Cplusplus.md).